 Expert educational consultant Mark Montgomery talks about study abroad programs: make sure you’re getting an experience that will expand your mind and not just a quick vacation.

 I love study abroad.
 It is a very important part of my life.
 When I was 20 years old, I went to France when I was a college sophomore.
-I lived with a family, they took great care of me, they became very close, I have been in touch with them ever since.
-And recently I went back to France, I was able to connect with them, I stayed with them for several days, hung out, drank some good wine and had a great time.
+I lived with a family.
+They took great care of me.
+They became very close, and I have been in touch with them ever since.
+And recently I went back to France.
+I was able to connect with them.
+I stayed with them for several days, hung out, drank some good wine and had a great time.
 It was fantastic.

 Study abroad is fantastic.
 More kids should do it and I’m excited to see that the trends are more study abroad for more students.
 But not all study abroad is created equal.
 Some of it is just purely a money-making venture.
 Some of it is really academically, let’s just say, okay, useless.
 And some of it is just too short to actually give you anything more than you might get at a week in Cancun.
 So don’t do that.
 If you want a week in Cancun, go to Cancun.
 But let’s not call it “study abroad.”
 So look for those kinds of things and think about how study abroad fits into your criteria.